 George and Frederick

-Visit historic Fort George and Fort Frederick, where you’ll not only get a glimpse of Grenada’s colourful past, but also a panoramic view of St George’s, the island’s capital.
-Carry on to the Grenada National Museum and Parliament House, and end your day at the Westerhall Rum Distillery, with ample time to sample the delicious rum!
+Visit historic Fort George and Fort Frederick, where you’ll get a glimpse of Grenada’s colourful past, as well as a panoramic view of St George’s, the island’s capital.
+Carry on to the National Museum and Parliament House, and end your day at the Westerhall Rum Distillery, with ample time to sample the delicious rum!

 Take the hydrofoil to Carriacou